 The version number helps others know if they have an outdated version;

 if you are unsure on how to come up with the version number, check out Semantic Versioning.

 The main script file will instruct Godot what your plugin does in the editor

 The script file¶

 It’s important to deal with initialization and clean-up of resources.
 A good practice is to use the virtual function _enter_tree() to initialize your plugin and _exit_tree() to clean it up.
-You can delete the default GDScript template from your file and replace it with the following structure:
+Thankfully, the dialog generates these callbacks for you.
+Your script should look something like this: